 NSFAS was established according to the National Student Financial Aid Scheme Act (Act 56 of 1999) and incorporated TEFSA (Tertiary Education Fund of South Africa).
 From 1993 to 2000, TEFSA was the primary non-profit company in terms of Section 21 of the Companies Act and ceased to operate in July 2000.
 All existing loans on the TEFSA books were transferred to NSFAS.

-- Administer loans and bursaries granted to students of the institution.
+- Administer bursaries granted to students of the institution.

 - Receive loan and bursary applications from students.

-- Consider and assess the applications in light of the criteria for the granting of loans and bursaries determined by NSFAS.
+- Consider and assess the applications in light of the criteria for the granting of bursaries determined by NSFAS.

-- Grant loans and bursaries if the criteria are met after ascertaining that funds are available.
+- Grant bursaries if the criteria are met after ascertaining that funds are available.

 - Enter into a written agreement with a borrower or bursar in accordance with the provisions of the Act and on the terms and conditions determined by NSFAS.

 The Act defines a loan as “a loan granted to a person by NSFAS in order to enable the person to defray the costs connected with his or her education at a designated higher education institution, and those connected with the board and lodging of that person for purposes of attending the institution”.
 The Act allows NSFAS to determine the parameters under which bursaries are granted to students, ensuring that students are provided with sufficient funds to cover their costs of tuition and/or residence, and any further reasonable provisions.

 The Act requires NSFAS to “recover loans” as one of its fundamental functions and provides instruments not typically available to public or private entities to enable it to do so.
 These include: